ryanaukes/FreeDeck-5x3-PCB/README.md

 This is my PCB design for the 5x3 FreeDeck

 DISCLAIMER:
 Currently I am having problems with one of my builds.
 I am not sure what the problem is.
 Soon some other people will try making a 5x3 FreeDeck with this pcb, hopefully they can help me solve the problem.
 Probably there is just something wrong with my particular build, but it might also be a power issue when using 15 screens.
+**Update:** someone else has made a 5x3 FreeDeck with this PCB design with no problem.
+Also, my build which was having problems now works fine, so it seems like it is working!

 You will need:
 - Arduino Pro Micro (32u4 16mhz 5v)